AwkwardTurtle42/AwkwardTurtle42.github.io/index.markdown

 [![Brighter Worlds](TitleImage.png "Brighter Worlds RPG")](https://awkwardturtle.itch.io/brighter-worlds)

 Expect unedited text, typos, and missing hyperlinks.
 If you're looking for the current stable version go [here](https://brighterworldsrpg.com/).
+If you have feedback, please get in touch with me on the itch page (or anywhere else you can find me).

 **Brighter Worlds** is a whimsical fantasy tabletop RPG with modular crunch.